 Applicants interested in earning this information technology degree online must hold an associate degree from a regionally accredited institution, along with a minimum 2.0 GPA.
 Prospective students do not need to provide ACT or SAT scores during the admissions process.
 The program also admits individuals who hold at least 60 transferable credits of college–level coursework, even if they do not possess an associate degree.

-Broward College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Broward College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 17. University of Houston – Downtown